Model-driven CT reconstruction algorithm for nano-resolution X-ray phase contrast imaging: Signal model

 where

-denotes the phase signal before splitting, $\Delta s= \frac{2 \lambda d}{p}$ denotes the diffraction induced splitting distance, $k$ and $\lambda$ represent the wave number and wavelength of X-ray, respectively, $d$ denotes the distance between phase grating and detector, and $p$ is the period of phase grating.
+denotes the phase signal before splitting, $\Delta s= \frac{2 \lambda d}{p}$ denotes the diffraction induced splitting distance, $k$ and $\lambda$ represent the wave number and wavelength, respectively, $d$ denotes the distance between phase grating and detector, and $p$ is the period of phase grating.
 Be aware that the phase signal $\Phi$ is an opposite-superposition (-) of the paired diffraction signals $\varphi$ in Eq.~(\ref{eq:dpc_formula}).
-Due to the non-zero splitting of $\Delta s$, as a consequence, the phase signal $\Phi$ can not be directly utilized to reconstruct accurate CT images containing no artifacts.
+Due to the non-zero splitting $\Delta s$, as a consequence, the phase signal $\Phi$ can not be directly utilized to reconstruct nPCT images.